sumnerevans/sumnerevans.com/content/pages/about.rst

 `resume`_.
 You can also find links to all of my social media accounts from this site.

-.. blog: /
+.. _blog: /
-.. portfolio: {filename}/pages/portfolio.html
+.. _portfolio: /pages/portfolio.html
-.. resume: {filename}/static/resume.pdf
+.. _resume: /static/resume.pdf

 Happy reading!